,

 Reading

-We are very enthusiastic about reading.
-We believe reading is for both a purpose (for information) and for pleasure, and we continually share our love of books and promote a positive reading culture.
+We are very enthusiastic about reading and work hard to foster a lifelong love of books across the school.
+We believe reading is both purposeful (for gaining information) and pleasurable, and we continually share our love of stories while promoting a positive reading culture.

-We also use VIPERS to practice our reading skills:
+• We use the VIPERS approach to practise and develop key reading skills:

 Writing